dotnet/designs/accepted/2021/preview-features/preview-features.md

 ### Are preview features supported?

-No. The entire point of preview feature is to gather feedback, and make changes based on it.
+No. The entire point of preview features is to gather feedback, and make changes based on that.
 This means we can't support them:

 * We will generally not service preview features even if they are included in LTS releases.
 The compiler has done this successfully already.
 If we can't hold